 - Community Services Block Grant – $1 billion to help communities address increasing unemployment and economic disruption

 - Family Violence Prevention Services – $45 million to support families of domestic violence

 - Substance Abuse and Mental Health Services Administration – $425 million to increase access to mental health services

 - Corporation for Public Broadcasting – $75 million to make stabilization grants to public television and radio stations

 - Vulnerable Veterans – $590 million to supporting veterans at an increased risk of contracting coronavirus, including the Veteran Affairs per diem program

 - Emergency Solutions Grants – $4 billion to address the impact of coronavirus among individuals who are homeless or at risk of homelessness

 See the full report on additional programs from the Committee on Appropriations here.

 Nonprofit advocates are hoping additional federal funding will be available specially for nonprofits and are seeking an additional $60 billion aid package.

-Smith & Howard is actively tracking emerging trends around COVID-19.
+Smith and Howard is actively tracking emerging trends around COVID-19.
 If you would like to receive COVID-19 specific updates, please visit this page to sign up.
-Also, follow Smith & Howard on LinkedIn and/or Facebook, or continue to visit our website for frequent updates.
+Also, follow Smith and Howard on LinkedIn and/or Facebook, or continue to visit our website for frequent updates.